 Q#2 – Are my natural gas and electricity connections included in your pricing?

 Answer: It also depends.
-Gas and power utility connections for your suite may or may not be included in our pricing depending on the lot’s characteristics.
+Gas and power utility connections for your suite may or may not be included in our price, depending on the lot’s characteristics.
+Like sewer and water, the natural gas connection for your suite is also evaluated on a case-by-case basis.

 Upon our site evaluation for your project, we will ensure you are aware of any potential extra costs associated with your utility connections.
-And don’t worry, as most utility connections we’ve encountered are straightforward and don’t end up costing our clients more very often!

 Q#3 – Does having a power pole on my side of the alley affect my ability to build a garage suite?